- PgDip Psychotherapy & Counselling

 What to expect

-Expect to learn to create a safe space where you can bring what you need to work on, or discover what it is you’re wanting from therapy.
+Expect to find a growing sense of safety to work on what it is you’re wanting from therapy.

-Sessions are confidential.
-That means that I will not discuss what you have brought to therapy with anyone else.
+Sessions are confidential: I do not discuss what you bring to therapy with anyone else.

-If you're coming to the therapy room at my home, then at the end of the session we leave the room as we found it.
-That means that if you want to move the chairs, get out all 200 plastic figures and animals, or lie on the floor with a blanket, that's genuinely ok.
-We'll make sure together that there's enough time to get the room back to how it was when you came in.
-There's a sofa and two comfortable chairs.
-If you are interested in creative therapy, there's sand, a large toy horse, lego, playdough, some art materials, postcards, puppets, soft toys and therapeutic Jenga.
+If you're having therapy in person, then we leave the room as we found it.
+It's fine, if you would like to, to move the chairs, get out all 200 plastic figures and animals, or lie on the floor.
+We would work together to allow enough time to get the room back to how it was.
+There is a range of creative materials: a sand tray, a large cuddly toy horse, some lego, cars, playdough, art materials, postcards, puppets, anatomically correct dolls, soft toys and therapeutic conversation-starting Jenga.

-REGULAR AVAILABILITY DAYTIME FRIDAY ONLY; ALSO MONDAY EVENING FOR SUPERVISION ONLY.
+REGULAR AVAILABILITY DAYTIME TUESDAY AND FRIDAY ONLY; ALSO MONDAY EVENING FOR SUPERVISION ONLY.

 Training and Experience: